 Bachelor of Medical Science (Specialisation) - CG93

 Explore health and disease issues and equip yourself with practical skills by studying the Bachelor of Medical Science.
 This course will prepare you to undertake best practice in patient testing, developing therapeutics, monitoring disease and sharing knowledge in the medical biotechnology or pharmaceutical industry.
-Benefit from the flexibility to tailor this degree to suit your career goals with a choice of majors in clinical measurement, nutrition, pathology or biotechnology.
+Benefit from the flexibility to tailor this degree to suit your career goals with a choice of majors in clinical measurement, nutrition or biotechnology.

 Throughout your studies you will be supported by experienced lecturers and benefit from practical learning experiences through simulations and work-integrated-learning to graduate job-ready.